 - 650,000 Americans hire professionals for the transition each year.

 The bottom line, relocating to a new place is inevitable.
 An average American changes home 11.7 times in life, and most opt for a DIY plan.
 However, research has shown that the psychological implications of a DIY move can be compounding since it increases stress levels and anxiety.
 For this reason, researchers recommend getting professional help.
+For this reason, researchers recommend getting professional help and moving companies Macomb MI is ever ready to offer.

 But, how do you choose a good moving company in America with the increasing number of movers yearly?
 Read on to find out how to choose the right moving company.